Tour Code : EN-119

 The Seven Roses of Mesopotamia - 8 Days / 7 Night

-Diyarbakir Great Mosque, which is recognised as one of the five Harem-i Sharifs of Islam.
+Visit Diyarbakir's city walls, a UNESCO World Heritage Site believed to have been built around 2000 BC.
+The second-longest and widest castle in the world.
+Visit the Diyarbakir Great Mosque, which is recognised as one of the five Harem-i Sharifs of Islam.
 Martom Church was built in 639 AD after being converted into a mosque.
-It is highly recommended that you see the sundial that the scholar Al-Jazari created in the Ulu Mosque garden.
+In the courtyard of the Grand Mosque, there is a sundial created and discovered by the scholar Al-Jazari.

 We will take a coffee and tea break at Hasan Pasha Inn, constructed in 1575.
-Caravans coming from the Silk Road used to stay there.
-Additionally, we will visit Sülüklü Han and the Bridge with Ten Eyes.
+Caravans from the Silk Road used to stop here.
 Diyarbakir Kaleici Bazaar is the local people's shopping centre, so you will have the opportunity to get closer to the people and lifestyle of Diyarbakir.

 Mardin is an authentic Mesopotamian city with a rich cultural mosaic.
 Different religions and languages coexist, and Muslims, Syriacs, Turks, and Arabs live together peacefully and harmoniously.
 Mardin has beautiful stone architecture, exquisite examples of stonemasonry, ornate buildings, narrow streets, and passages called Abbara, which give it a fairy-tale feel.